 The Glymphatic System is your brain’s defense and detoxification!

-The glymphatic system and your sleep is a critical component of detoxification and Nervous System (brain) protection.
+The glymphatic system and your sleep are a critical component of detoxification and Nervous System (brain) protection.
 The Lymph System is a system that is more common to many of you.
-This system is replicated in the brain, called the the glymphatic system.
+This system is replicated in the brain, called the glymphatic system.

-The glymphatic system is KEY to brain health, and immunity.
-Proper sleep is key to keeping this system working.
+The glymphatic system is KEY to brain health and immunity.
+Proper sleep is essential for maintaining this system’s optimal functioning.
 Your brain controls and regulates your sleep.
 It also regulates the DEPTH of your sleep.
-According to the Division of Sleep Medicine at Harvard Medical School, there are areas in your brainstem, and your hypothalamus that keep you awake.
-(1).
-There are other areas that help you wind down to sleep.
-One area is the tuberomamillary nucleus, the TMN.
-Neurons here release histamine, which is a neurotransmitter that plays a role in brain wakefulness.
+According to the Division of Sleep Medicine at Harvard Medical School, there are areas in your brainstem and your hypothalamus that keep you awake.
+There are other areas that help you wind down and fall asleep.
+One area of interest is the tuberomamillary nucleus, also known as the TMN.
+Neurons in this region release histamine, a neurotransmitter that plays a role in maintaining brain wakefulness.

-Our Full Scan looks for stress in the hypothalamus, and for energetic imbalances in hormones and neurotransmitters like histamine.
+Our Full Scan looks for stress in the hypothalamus and for energetic imbalances in hormones and neurotransmitters, such as histamine.

-The areas responsible for wakefulness and for sleeping need to be in balance and communication for a proper transition.
+The areas responsible for wakefulness and for sleeping need to be in balance and in communication for a proper transition.
 There are things we do that disrupt this balance.
-Stay tuned for a future post on proper sleep hygiene!

-If you are interested in keeping your brain healthy, you need to understand the role of the glymphatic system in your sleep!
+If you are interested in keeping your brain healthy, it’s essential to understand the role of the glymphatic system during sleep.

 This blog post will: